Ronovan Writes SIJO Wednesday Poetry Challenge #62. Use ART as your inspiration this week.

 Haiku Challenge

-Ronovan Writes Sijo Wednesday Poetry Challenge #29.
-Use AUTUMN as your inspiration this week.
+Ronovan Writes SIJO Wednesday Poetry Challenge #57.
+Use PLAY your inspiration this week.

 Thesaurus.com